Measuring Iterative Temporal Reasoning with Time Puzzles: Data Generation

 \subsection{Algorithm Implementation Details}

-As mentioned in Section~\ref{subsec:data_generation}, we generate each puzzle by sampling a hidden \emph{seed date} and selecting $N$ natural-language constraints whose conjunction yields a user-defined number of solutions.
+We generate each puzzle by sampling a hidden \emph{seed date} and selecting $N$ natural-language constraints whose conjunction yields a user-defined number of solutions.
 To ensure diversity and computational efficiency, our pipeline utilizes a comprehensive taxonomy of temporal facts and sorts constraints by \textit{Information Gain} (IG) during verification.

 \paragraph{Fact Taxonomy and Constraint Levels}

 To ensure diversity, we define a set of fact categories $\mathcal{K}$.
 Each category represents a specific type of temporal knowledge (e.g., calendar structure, historical events, astronomical cycles).
 Furthermore, we assign a \textit{Constraint Level} $L(t) \in \{\textsc{Year}, \textsc{Month}, \textsc{Day}\}$ to each fact type, indicating the granularity of the information provided.
 Table~\ref{tab:fact_taxonomy} summarizes the fact categories used in \TimePuzzles.